BUTT ERFLIES

 Papilio alexanor Esper, 1799

-The wingspan is 70–80 mm.
+Wingspan 70–80 mm.

 Distribution: Southern Europe, Asia Minor to the Middle East, Central Asia to Iran and Afghanistan.
 In Kazakhstan: Syrdarya Karatau, western part of the Kyrgyz ridges.